Kniphofia 'Poker Face' - RED HOT POKER 'POKER FACE'

 Full sun, half sun (+ hours), average soils (neutral or slightly acidic), adaptable, average moisture (medium) to medium-dry.

-Hardy in zones 5b t 9 (at least), red hot poker originates in the mountain meadows of South Africa.
+Hardy in zones 5b to 9 (at least), red hot poker originates in the mountain meadows of South Africa.

 Wonderful selection from Walters Gardens, patented plant (PP30346), unlicensed propagation is prohibited.

-Deer and rabbit resistant, pollinator friendly (attracts some bees and butterflies) and hummingbirds.
+Deer and rabbit resistant, pollinator friendly, attracts hummingbirds.

 Pot size : square 3.5" x 4" deep perennial pot